JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ```

-## Setting up post-commit trigger on Perforce server
+## Setting up post-commit hook on Perforce server

-There are ways to set up a post-commit trigger in Perforce:
+There are two ways to set up a post-commit hook in Perforce:

 * [Using the dedicated script](#Using+post-commit+script+for+Perforce).
 This is a recommended approach.
 It is currently available in terms of TeamCity 2021.1 Early Access Program.
 * [Editing the Perforce specification manually](#Editing+Perforce+specification+manually).